Here are some resources to connect to the internet no matter where you are.

 - Encrypted so that outsiders won’t be able to intercept data

-- Is the better option
+- Is the recommended option for secure web browsing

 Unsecured public Wi-Fi: